Make a success of your specialty application

 If you have a medical condition or disability, or are a carer for someone who is disabled, you may be eligible for pre-allocation to the area in which you need to be placed.
 Take a look at the Special Circumstances section in the applicant handbook for details on how to apply.

 All applications for specialty training are made online through Oriel where you’ll be able to register, see vacancies, apply, and manage your interviews and offers over the coming months.
-Visit the website now to familiarise yourself, and check out their user guide.
+Visit the website now to familiarise yourself.

 Once registered, you will be able to apply for as many posts/specialties as you wish, as long as you meet the eligibility and selection criteria.
 However, be mindful of how long it takes to submit an application form and the details and documents required to support your application.
 You’ll also need to have identified and approached appropriate referees for your application, so make sure you factor this in.